-AT&T Beam USB modem launching on May 10 with 4G LTE support, built-in LCD screenAlex Wagner - Deputy Managing Editor, News Desk
+AT&T Beam USB modem launching on May 10 with 4G LTE support, built-in LCD screenAlex Wagner - Editorial Director of News and Content

 AT&T has taken the wraps off of its latest 4G LTE mobile broadband device, known as the AT&T Beam.
 Launching on May 10 for $19.99 with a two-year commitment, the Beam is a USB modem that's manufactured by Sierra Wireless, the same company that makes AT&T's Unite mobile hotspot.
 Much like the Unite hotspot, the Beam features an on-device LCD screen that can display a network indicator, signal strength and data usage.